maplibre/maplibre-style-spec/CONTRIBUTING.md

-Hi, and thanks in advance for contributing to MapLibre GL JS.
+Hi, and thanks in advance for contributing to the MapLibre Style Spec.
 Here's how we work.
 Please follow these conventions when submitting an issue or pull request.

 ## Do not violate Mapbox copyright!